 If the navigation is far away from the thumb zone and located at the top of the screen, it is often difficult to “click” on a smart device.

-Make sure you don’t inconvenience your customer and keep the most important buttons within the ‘thumb range.’
-The simpler you make it for your customers to click-through to the final phase of the purchase, the better.
+Make sure you don’t inconvenience your customers and keep the most important buttons within the ‘thumb range.’
+The simpler you make it for your customers to click through to the final phase of the purchase, the better.

 By keeping the pages clean and simple, you can help the customer continue their customer journey.